 The second major port of Mozambique, Beira is located at the mouth of the Pungwe River in Sofala province.
 In the heart of the city is the square of Largo do MunincÌpio, surrounded by old colonial buildings, terraces, tea rooms and shops.
 The cathedral, erected in 1925, was built partly from stones from the 16th century Fort of Sofala, which has since been submerged under the sea.

 Other typical colonial-style buildings of note are Casa Portugal and the magnificent Casa Infante de Sagres.
-The mouth of the Pungwe River is swampy and the weather is very hot and humid.
+The mouth of the Pungwe River is swampy, and the weather is very hot and humid.
 Stringent malaria precautions must be taken before visiting.

 This busy port city possesses the interesting architecture of Portuguese colonialism which house some of the banks, hotels and shops.
 Cosmopolitan pavement cafes and restaurants invariably serve large juicy tiger prawns and cheap crayfish that Mozambique is famous for.

 Further north from the capital, in the province of the same name, is the city of Inhambane.
 This Mozambique city established as a Portuguese trading post in 1534 it is one of the oldest European settlements in Southern Africa.
 The Cathedral of Our Lady of the Conception, with its fine clock tower, was built by the Portuguese about 200 years ago.